Evidence Level

 2

-Urolithin A Muscle Endurance in Older Adults — JAMA Network Open RCT
+Urolithin A Muscle Endurance in Older Adults — JAMA Network Open Clinical Trial

 Urolithin A significantly improved muscle endurance, 6-minute walk distance, and mitochondrial gene expression vs. placebo.
 Both hand grip and leg muscle endurance improved.
 Mitophagy biomarkers confirmed.
 Well-tolerated across aging population.